publiccodenet/blog/_posts/2020-06-17-isoc-encouragement-award-consider-us-encouraged.md

 *Internet Society Netherlands commissioned this awesome cartoon of us by [Eva Hilhorst](https://evahilhorst.blogspot.com/).*

-The Dutch chapter of the Internet Society (ISOC) has recognised the work of the Foundation for Public Code with the 2020 *Aanmoedegingsprijs* (Encouragement Award.)
+The Dutch chapter of the Internet Society (ISOC) has recognised the work of the Foundation for Public Code with the 2020 *Aanmoedegingsprijs* (Encouragement Award).
 We were proud to be nominated for the annual Innovation Award, and are delighted by Internet Society Netherlands' encouragement.

+Foundation for Public Code CEO Boris van Hoytema says:

+> I'm happy that the hard work we're doing making collaboration on public purpose software commonplace is recognised.

 The [Internet Society Netherlands press release](https://awards.isoc.nl/innovatie/2020/) (in Dutch) says: